per person from USD 2150

 - Visit the oldest monastery ‘Tengboche Monastery’ built-in 1916 by Lama Gulu

-This most famous in the world, Everest Basecamp trek is an adventurous trek that introduces you to the lap of the highest peak and a series of viewpoints to high mountain sceneries, Sherpa Cultures, and beautiful flora and fauna.
+The most famous in the world, the Everest Basecamp trek is an adventurous trek.
+The trek introduces you to the lap of the highest peak and a series of viewpoints of high mountain sceneries, Sherpa Cultures, and beautiful flora and fauna.

-So are you ready to undertake this life-changing trip up to the base of the World’s highest mountain and fly back with Trekkers Paradise?Read Less
+So are you ready to embark on this life-altering journey to the base of the tallest mountain in the world and then take a flight home with Trekkers Paradise?Read Less

 Trip Itineraries are customizable according to your choice & the number of days you want to stay.
 Simply, Contact Us